Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 }

 The most explicit.
-Best for production code where security failures must be very clear.
+Best for production code where security failures must be very clear, and the right approach when the failure has to surface as a specific user-facing error rather than a generic exception.

 For Agentforce Actions and exposed Apex methods, always use one of the three.
-The Trust Layer enforces FLS on retrieval but not on your Action's writes — that's your responsibility.
+The Trust Layer enforces FLS on retrieval but not on your Action's writes.
+That is your responsibility, and an Action that bypasses FLS is the kind of incident that ends up on a board-level security report.

 Rule 7: Test classes that actually catch bugs